pimcore/advanced-object-search/doc/01_Extending_Filters.md

 ### Listing Conditions

 In some cases you might have to join your result with another table before you can actually achieve the filter that you want.
 For that you can use the listing filter.
-The elastic search only returns the object ids which were found.
+The index search only returns the object ids which were found.
 These will be loaded using a basic pimcore listing of that class which enables you to add more mysql queries to that listing.

 For that you can use the ``advanced_object_search.listing_filter`` event (``AdvancedObjectSearchBundle\Event::LISTING_FILER``).

-Here is an example to filter for the article number as well, but with the listing instead of the elastic search.
+Here is an example to filter for the article number as well, but with the listing instead of the index search.
 Keep in mind that this resolves in more overhead and less performant searches, only use this if you actually have to join your result to filter.
-If the data is available in elastic search use Elastic Search Conditions instead.
+If the data is available in index search use Index Search Conditions instead.

 ```php
 class ArticleNumber extends AbstractFilterListener